LIVE MORE LIFE, BE MORE iIrish

 Following his time at St. Colman’s, Father Jim was transferred to St. Mary of the Immaculate Conception Church in Avon.
 It was a big change going from the urban setting of the near Westside to the rural outskirts of Lorain County, but he also fondly recalls those years ministering to a much more ethnically diverse congregation.

 In 1968, Father Jim’s life took a different direction when he was made director of Cleveland’s Catholic Youth Organization, or CYO.
 While most think of athletics when they hear mention of the organization, the thirty-eight-year-old priest – who delegated the athletic side of things to others – used his new position to “help young people to live the message of the Gospel.”
-Among the accomplishments during his tenure was a walk for hunger in 1970 that saw 3,000 of Cleveland’s Catholic youth walk 25 miles to raise awareness for the plight faced by those living in impoverished conditions throughout the city.
+Among the accomplishments during his tenure was a Walk for Hunger in 1970 that saw 3,000 of Cleveland’s Catholic youth walk 25 miles to raise awareness for the plight faced by those living in impoverished conditions throughout the city.

 During his years as Director, Father Jim also brought in numerous individuals to speak to the young people of the diocese who he believed were “living the Gospel.”
 Some of those individuals included Black Like Me author John Howard Griffin; Dan Egan, the man known as “the junkie priest” for his work helping to rehabilitate drug addicts; and, most notably, the little nun from Calcutta, India, who the world knew as Mother Teresa.